fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/Get-AadrmTemplateProperty.md

 This setting has no effect on templates that are not departmental templates and also has no effect on applications that natively support departmental templates.

-This parameter is functionally the equivalent of the **Show this template to all users when the applications do not support user identity** check box when you configure **APPLICATION COMPATIBILITY** in the Azure Management Portal.
+This parameter is functionally the equivalent of the **Show this template to all users when the applications do not support user identity** check box when you configure **APPLICATION COMPATIBILITY** in the Azure classic portal.

 ```yaml
 Type: SwitchParameter